KO1122/KO1122.github.io/_posts/2021-06-19-second-post.md

 ---
 title: "Second Post"
 date: 2021-06-19
-excerpt: "This is my second post."
+excerpt: "This is my second post. "
 mathjax: true
 ---

   # Welcome
-**Hello world**, this is my first Jekyll blog post.
+**Hello world**, this is my second Jekyll blog post.
   I hope you like it!